COSTA RICA IMMIGRATION & MOVING EXPERTS

 Is it very expensive to live in Costa Rica?

 a.
 Automobiles: Either purchased here or brought with you, the rate of duty is approximately 55%.
 So, it is safe to say that automobiles & trucks will be more expensive than you are used to.
-The flip side to that equation is that the duty portion of the price/cost does not depreciate.
-Thus, when you eventually sell your vehicle, you will be pleasantly surprised at the price you can demand for it.
+The good news is that automobiles, boats and airplanes. . a total of two.
+Applicants must have a legal status in order to apply for these incentive.

 Walmart is even here now and they carry their "Equate" brand!